ndeviant/may-starter-example/README.md

   - main page: `src/views/pages/index.htm`
 - fonts are in `src/fonts` folder, use `ttf`, `woff` and `woof2` formats
 - images are in the folder `src/images`
   - the image for generating favicons should be in the `src/images/` folder and have a size of at least `100px x 100px`.
+Favicons will be generated to `src/images/favicons`, for better performance better to disable `favs` task, after you generated your favicons.
-  - icons from `src/images/svg` folder are collected in one svg sprite `dist/assets/images/sprite.svg`.
+  - icons from `src/images/svg` folder are collected in one svg sprite at `src/images/sprite.svg`.
   - pictures that are not part of the design, and will later be loaded from the CMS put in the folder `src/media`.
 Ex: post images, product pictures.
 - all third-party libraries are installing in the `node_modules` folder
   - to install another, use `yarn add [package_name]` command